abdouskamel/conways-game-of-life-C-SDL/README.md

 This is a simple implementation of Conway's game of life in C using SDL1.2.

-Make sur you  have SDL1.2 installed by running:
+Make sure you have SDL1.2 installed by running:

 ```
 sudo apt-get install libsdl1.2-dev